Darel Rex Finley in PhotoBooth

 2007.10.04 prev next

-In Ayala’s Potemkin Village, William Dembski does a fine job of exposing how Francisco Ayala’s Darwin’s Gift paints the rosiest possible picture of Darwinism: mainly by skirting modern ID arguments in favor of another Paley exhumation, but also notably by neglecting Ayala’s own past writings in which he expressed various doubts about Darwinism.
+IN Ayala’s Potemkin Village, William Dembski does a fine job of exposing how Francisco Ayala’s Darwin’s Gift paints the rosiest possible picture of Darwinism: mainly by skirting modern ID arguments in favor of another Paley exhumation, but also notably by neglecting Ayala’s own past writings in which he expressed various doubts about Darwinism.

 No quarrel here — as long as entrenched evolutionists feel a moral obligation to defend Darwin’s thesis by any devices available, the ID leaders will have a jolly time laying bare the unscientific character of said devices.
 Hip, hip, hoorah; I’m all for it.